r7wx/easy-gate/README.md

 [...]
 ```

-It is also mandatory to set "behind_proxy" to true in easy-gate.json:
+It is also mandatory to set "behind_proxy" to true in your configuration file:

 ```json
 [...]